INVENIENDA

 Sur Echalas

-This wine comes from a block at Holy Grail of Shiraz planted Sur Echalas.
-This form of propagation the ancient trellis system used in France’s venerated Northern Rhône Valley region, where Syrah vines are planted and trained to a stake.
-‘Sur Echalas’ translates in English to ‘on a stake or pole’.
+This form of propagation is the ancient trellis system used in France’s venerated Northern Rhône Valley, where Syrah vines are planted and trained to a stake.
+‘Sur échalas’ translates in English means ‘on a stake or pole’.
 The vines are planted 2 metres x 1.25 metres apart, which increased the vine density compared to a convention vineyard by 2.5 times.
 ‘The Clos Block’ has 5,807 vines across 3.6 acres.

 Winemaking